pkiehl2002/2022_MIP_280A4_final_project/report.md

 # MIP 280A4 Final Project 2022

-This report documents the final project I did for MIP 280A4, Microbial Sequence Analysis, in the fall of 2022.
-I analyzed a <em>Paenibacillus</em> genome with antimicrobial properties that was isolated from soil.
-I trimmed, assembled, mapped, and annotated this genome.
-The workflow and results of this project can be found in this file.
-Packages, figures, and extra data can be found in additional_information.md.
+This report documents the final project I did for Colorado State University's class MIP 280A4, Microbial Sequence Analysis, in the fall of 2022.
+I analyzed a <em>Paenibacillus</em> genome because this bacteria demonstrated unique morphological, biochemical, and antimicrobial properties but was unable to be identified using 16S sequencing.
+With Illumina and Nanopore full genome sequencing data, I trimmed, assembled, mapped, and annotated this genome.
+The workflow, results, packages, and figures of this project can be found in this file.
 These files are written in [Markdown format](https://www.markdownguide.org/basic-syntax/).

 ## Step 1: Quality Testing

 This genome was sequenced using both Illumina and Nanopore technologies.
 Before I used this information to assemble the genome, I analyzed the quality of the data.

-On Ubuntu: (THOTH) /home/pkiehl
+On Ubuntu: (THOTH server: thoth01.cvmbs.colostate.edu) /home/pkiehl

 ```
 conda activate bio_tools